QiCai1995/CNN-Photography-Genres/README.md

 Dummy Classifier/ baseline model: A dummy classifier has a 52% accuracy meaning correctly predicting if a landscape or portrait photograph is classified correctly at a 52% rate.

-Model 1: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layers, without augmentation.
+Model 1: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layer, without augmentation.
-Model 1A: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layers, with augmentation.
+Model 1A: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layer, with augmentation.

 Model 2: A convolutional neural net with 3 convolutional layers and 0 dense layers, with augmentation.